JuliaSmoothOptimizers/MUMPS.jl/docs/src/index.md

 N = sqrtN^2

 function local_rows(I)
-  # DistributedArrays may pass a 1-tuple of a UnitRange to the init function on workers; extract the actual index range if necessary.
   idx = isa(I, Tuple) ?
 I[1] : I
   nn = length(idx)
   # Return a vector of sparse row vectors, one per local row.
 This makes the DArray hold per-row SparseVector objects so the root can reassemble the full sparse matrix from triplets.